mun-lang/book/src/ch02-04-extern-fn.md

 ## `extern` functions

-Extern functions are functions defined in Mun without an implementation.
-They behave exactly the same as regular functions but they have to be provided to the runtime when loading a Mun library.
+Extern functions are declared in Mun but their function bodies are defined externally.
+They behave exactly the same as regular functions but their definitions have to be provided to the runtime when loading a Mun library.
 Failure to do so will result in a runtime link error, and loading the library will fail.
 Take this code for example:

 ```mun
 {{#include ../listings/ch02-basic-concepts/listing01.mun}}